NoMoreZer0/cp-template/README.md

 ## Competitive Programming templates

-This report contains some templates for the algorithms and data structures that I might forget.
+This repo contains some templates for the algorithms and data structures that I might forget.